pingcap/docs-tidb-operator/en/enable-tidb-cluster-auto-scaling.md

 # Enable TiDB Cluster Auto-scaling in Kubernetes

 TiDB has implemented an auto-scaling mechanism since v5.0 based on Kubernetes.
-Correspondingly, you can enable the auto-scaling feature in TiDB Operator v1.2 and later versions.
+You can enable the auto-scaling feature in TiDB Operator.
 This document introduces how to enable and use the auto-scaling feature for a TiDB cluster in Kubernetes.

 > **Warning:**
 >